ninakersten/Masterthesis/README.md

 #Run the TS2B with at least 3 solutions and a min error of 5.
 The best combination is BESTFIT in combination with the k-means clustering algorithm.

 #The computation the network may take a while.
 For about 48nodes and the example above about 10minutes.
-set textfont {Monaco 10}(ProblemSolvingInProcess: Taking the output of TS2B from the terminal is an ugly way to work with such that a solution is in process to transform the TS2B_output into .bnet format directly in the TS2B-algorithm.
-The progress of this process is stored in a BinInfer.py-file in this git repository.)
+**ProblemSolvingInProcess: Taking the output of TS2B from the terminal is an ugly way to work with such that a solution is in process to transform the TS2B_output into .bnet format directly in the TS2B-algorithm.
+The progress of this process is stored in a BinInfer.py-file in this git repository.**

 ### STEP 2: CREATING THE INTERACTION GRAPH ###